quoctrinhfz/rz-utils/universal-scripts/host/tools/config/README.md

   - ethernet: Specifies the addresses of `ether0` and `ether1` in sequential order.
   - ethernet_udp_index: Specifies which Ethernet port(s) to use for UDP fastboot flashing.
 Can be a single integer (e.g., `0` or `1`) or a list of integers (e.g., `["0", "1"]`) if multiple ports are available.
 The universal flash script will automatically use this value without prompting the user.
   - flash_address: The SPI flash address where BL2, FIP, and board information are sequentially stored.
-  - load_address: The working RAM address used to load the binary file before writing it to SPI flash..
   - load_address: The working RAM address used to load the binary file before writing it to SPI flash.

 - **xspi**: